 During the year, MSAB made several major breakthroughs in product development, partly in the form of investigators now having access to larger amounts of data through extraction and decoding and partly because MSAB can handle more versions of mobile phones and apps.
-MSAB has listened carefully to user feedback and incorporated it into new software to ensure that the product really meets the needs of law enforcement agencies.
+MSAB has listened carefully to user feedback and incorporated it into new software to ensure that the product really meets the needs of extraction, analysis and management tools, as well as building and developing new tools and platforms.

+MSAB's product development organisation Data Access Extraction Analytics Frontline Development Tooling Extraction Analysis Management Build & Security Research Development XAMN XRY XEC MSAB's research and development department is divided into five units that focus on: Security research, law enforcement agencies.
 A product named XRY Pro was launched in early April and is the most advanced solution for locked and encrypted devices.
 The new tool has advanced access capabilities, enabling forensic investigators to access some of the most challenging and secure mobile phones.
 Another highly regarded innovation was the introduction of broad support for locked UNISOC devices.
 BFU (Before First Unlock) support for UNISOC devices and a distributed "brute forcer" (to gain access to locked phones), were implemented in XRY Pro at the end of June.
 In early October, in the third major product update of the year, a host of new features and improvements were unveiled for XRY, including support for iOS 17 and Android 14.
 In XAMN, the popular Berla iVe format for vehicle and mobile data was made available for import, while the map function and geographical data underwent a complete overhaul.